joostkremers/parsebib/README.md

 ### Returning entries for display ###

 In order to return entries in a way that is suitable for display, `parsebib` can post-process field values while reading the contents of a `.bib` file.
 This post-processing involves a number of modifications.
-First, it removes the braces or double quotes around field values, and replaces newlines, tabs and form feeds with spaces.
+First, it removes the braces or double quotes around field values,  replaces newlines, tabs and form feeds with spaces, and collapses sequences of whitespace characters into a single space.

 Furthermore, TeX markup is prettified: LaTeX commands for special characters are replaced with their (Unicode) representations (i.e. `\textdollar` is replaced with $, `\S` with §, `---` with —, etc.), LaTeX commands that have an obligatory argument are replaced with that argument, optional arguments and braces are removed.
 In addition, the arguments of `\textit` and friends are given text properties so that they display as italic, bold, etc., (provided a suitable font is used in Emacs).
 LaTeX commands that have no obligatory argument, such as `\LaTeX`, are retained.

 Post-processing also involves expanding `@String` abbreviations: abbreviations in field values (or `@String` definitions) are replaced with their definition, so that field values are (more or less) shown the way they would appear after processing with BibTeX / `biblatex`.

-The `file`, `url` and `doi` fields are excluded from any post-processing, because they don't contain any TeX code or `@String` abbreviations, and because modifying them may actually be harmful (e.g., replacing multiple spaces with a single space in a file name).
+The `file`, `url` and `doi` fields are excluded from post-processing, because they usually don't contain any TeX code or `@String` abbreviations, and because modifying them may actually be harmful (e.g., replacing multiple spaces with a single space in a file name).
 You can exclude more fields from post-processing by adding them to the variable `parsebib-postprocessing-excluded-fields`.
+(Note that double quotes or braces around the values of these fields *are* removed.)

 In addition to this post-processing, `parsebib` can resolve cross-references.
 This means that if an entry has a `crossref` field, fields in the cross-referenced entry that are not already part of the cross-referencing entry are added to it.
 Both BibTeX's (rather simplistic) inheritance rule and BibLaTeX's more sophisticated inheritance schema are supported.
 It is also possible to specify a custom inheritance schema.